microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 ## Solution Design

 ### Repair Command Syntax
-`winget repair <appname>`
+`winget repair <package>`
-will initiate the repair of the application whose name matches the search results.The command will display an error message if the application is not installed.
+will initiate the repair of the specified package.
+The command will display an error message if the application is not installed.
 The command will attempt to repair the application if it is installed.
 The command will display a success message if the repair succeeds.
 The command will display an error message if the repair fails.

 ### Repair Feature for different Installer Types with Native Repair Capabilities
   - Msi, Wix : The repair command will use the built-in repair features of the MSI installer type.
 It will run the msiexec command with the default [repair options](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec#repair-options) to repair the application using a ShellExecute call or by invoking [MsiReinstallProduct](https://learn.microsoft.com/en-us/windows/win32/api/msi/nf-msi-msireinstallproductw) API call with `REINSTALLMODE` mode property set.
   - Msix : The repair command will use the built-in repair features of the MSIX installer type.
-It will make an MSIX API call to register the application package, which will usually fix the application as much as possible.
+It will make an MSIX API call to register the application package, which will attempt to repair the package.
     > We can't do the same thing as setting app repair for MSIX app right now because we can't use the private APIs that it uses to do repair operations with winget.
   - MSStore : The repair command will make an MSStore API  [StartProductInstallAsync](https://learn.microsoft.com/en-us/uwp/api/windows.applicationmodel.store.preview.installcontrol.appinstallmanager.startproductinstallasync?view=winrt-22621) call to repair the application with 'Repair' property of AppInstallOption set to true.